 Opt-out cookies prevent the future collection of data when you visit this website.
 In order to prevent the collection by Universal Analytics across different devices, you have to carry out the opt-out on all systems used.
-If you click here, the opt-out cookie will be set: Deactivate Google Analytics
+If you click here, you´ll be able to set the opt-out cookie:

 10. Google Maps

 (1) We use Google Maps on this website.
 This enables us to show you interactive maps directly on the website and enables you to conveniently use the map function.

 (2) When you visit the website, Google receives the information that you have accessed the corresponding subpage of our website.
 In addition, the data mentioned in section 4 of this declaration will be transmitted.
 This happens regardless of whether Google provides a user account that you are logged in or whether there is no user account.
 If you are logged in to Google, your data will be assigned directly to your account.
 If you do not wish to be assigned to your profile on Google, you must log out before activating the button.
 Google saves your data as a usage profile and uses it for advertising, market research and/or needs-based design of its website.
 Such an evaluation takes place in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of these user profiles, although you must contact Google to exercise this right.
 The legal basis is Art.
 6 Abs.
 1 S. 1 lit. f) DSGVO (legitimate interests) and Art.
 6 Abs.
 1 S. 1 lit. a) DSGVO (confirmation).

 (4) There is the opportunity to Opt-Out: https://adssettings.google.com/authenticated.